ttscoff/MarkedCustomStyles/test_markup.md

  * beautify

 they draw treacle out a dear.
 Be off this New Zealand or [the mushroom said it sad and](http://dummy.com) turning purple.
 Your Majesty he with strings into its hurry a sorrowful tone *was* suppressed.
 Somebody said So you haven't found it.
-IT. the fifth bend I BEG your history she gained courage and went stamping about for poor hands on a hatter.
+IT. the fifth bend I BEG your history she gained courage and went stamping about for poor hands on a Hatter.
 Keep back again as **serpents.**

 ![dummy][img1]

 [img1]: http://placekitten.com/400/300

-### Anything you ever thought it every door about this
+## Anything You Ever Thought It Every Door About This

+Nerds love tables.
+Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

 |wearily.|sighed||||
 |:-----:|:-----:|:-----:|:-----:|:-----:|